swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 * **Same total length**: The sum of the run lengths in the output must equal the total length of the input.
 * **Structure-preserving**: Must preserve concatenation as above.

-We have four separate properties, each of which has to be discovered an implemented separately.
+We have four separate properties, each of which has to be discovered and implemented separately.
 Is there an easier way?
 Yes there is!

 ## Testing with an inverse function